quidba7/blockchain_project_1/README.md

 4. Sign the message with your Wallet:
     ![Use the Wallet to sign a message](pic/post_message.png)

-    In order to post signature , i add to generate legacy address as it was by default sigwit.
-I following instructions from following blog: https://bitcointalk.org/index.php?topic=5338687.0
+    In order to post signature , I generate legacy address as default wallet in electrum is sigwit.
+I followed instructions from this blog: https://bitcointalk.org/index.php?topic=5338687.0

     Message in Postman:
 ```json